Kalpanathmajhi/KalpanathMajhi/README.md

 - 🌱 I’m currently learning **Machine Learning and NLP**

-- 👨‍💻 All of my projects are available at [kalpanath-portfolio.netlify.app]
+- 👨‍💻 All of my projects are available at [https://kalpanath-portfolio.netlify.app]